MicroEJ/docs/VEEPortingGuide/uiBRS.rst

      - .. image:: images/ui_brs7.png
      - .. image:: images/ui_brs7.png

-.. note:: This illustration considers the clip changes before each drawing and fits the drawing's bounds
+.. note:: This illustration considers that the clip changes before each drawing and fits the drawing's bounds

 Use
 ---

-Here the steps around the strategy that describes how to use it:
+Here are the steps around the strategy describing how to use it:

 1. Some drawings are performed in the back buffer.
 2. A ``Display.flush()`` is asked, the Graphics Engine calls ``LLUI_DISPLAY_IMPL_refresh()``.
 3. The strategy calls ``LLUI_DISPLAY_IMPL_flush()``.
-4. The display driver has to implement ``LLUI_DISPLAY_IMPL_flush()`` that consists to send the back buffer data to the display frame buffer.
+4. The display driver has to implement ``LLUI_DISPLAY_IMPL_flush()`` that consists in sending the back buffer data to the display frame buffer.
 5. As soon as the sent is performed, the BSP has to notify the Graphics Engine by calling ``LLUI_DISPLAY_setDrawingBuffer()``, giving the same back buffer address (there is only one buffer).
 6. The Graphics Engine is now unlocked and a new drawing can start in the back buffer.